-Sadly, Gibb died yesterday, just a few days after the death of another disco icon, Donna Summer.
-Robin Gibb was the second of the Brothers Gibb to die – his twin brother Maurice passed away almost ten years ago.
+Sadly, Gibb died yesterday, 20 May 2012, just a few days after the death of another disco icon, Donna Summer.
+Robin was the third of the Gibb brothers to die – his twin brother Maurice passed away almost 10 years ago and younger brother Andy died in 1988.
 But Gibb and his brothers leave a musical legacy like few others.
-Their music dominated the disco era, both the songs they performed and those they wrote for others.
+The Bee Gees – with Robin, Maurice and Barry Gibb – dominated the disco era, both as singers and as songwriters.
 Indeed, after Lennon and McCarthy, they're the second most successful songwriting team in the history of British music.

 Robin Gibb found success as a solo artist as well as with his brothers.
 He first broke off on his own in 1969, rising to No. 2 on the British charts with "Saved by the Bell."

 The brothers reunited in the early '70s, but it took them a few years to hit the stride that would carry them to the top of the charts.
-Then, in 1975, a new direction panned out – funky, danceable "Jive Talkin'" became a massive hit.
+Then in 1975 a new direction panned out when the funky, danceable "Jive Talkin'" became a massive hit, reaching No 1 in the US and No 5 in the UK.

 Robin Gibb remained with the band off and on through the years, also continuing his own solo career.
 He showed his ability to change with the times in 1983, recording the very New Wave single "Juliet."

-Robin Gibb kept making music – most recently The Titanic Requiem, which was written with his son and debuted just this year on the 100th anniversary of the Titanic disaster – until his final illness prevented it.
-We've got him and his brothers to thank for some of the sounds that shape our memories.
+Robin Gibb kept making music – most recently The Titanic Requiem, which was written with his son and debuted just this year on the 100th anniversary of the Titanic disaster – until illness prevented it.
+We've got Robin and his brothers to thank for some of the sounds that shape our memories.

 Written by Linnea Crowther